NgocHaiDUT/PBL6/src/order/README.md

 The checkout process is the most critical workflow in this module.

-1.  **Initiate Checkout**: The user provides their chosen shipping address and payment method and calls `POST /order/create`.
+1.  **Initiate Checkout**: The user provides a list of items to purchase, their chosen shipping address, and payment method, then calls `POST /order/create`.
-2.  **Group Cart by Shop**: The backend service retrieves the user's cart and groups all items by their respective `shop_id`.
+2.  **Group Items by Shop**: The backend service receives the list of items and groups them by their respective `shop_id`.
 3.  **Process Each Shop's Order**: For each group of items belonging to a single shop, the service performs the following steps within a single database transaction:
     a. **Calculate Totals**: It calculates the subtotal for the items.
     b. **Get Shipping Info**: It retrieves the shop's default pickup address and the user's selected shipping address.
-    c. **Calculate Shipping Fee**: It calls the GHN API (`previewShippingOrder`) with the package dimensions, weight, and destination to get an accurate shipping fee.
+    c. **Calculate Shipping Fee**: It calls the GHN API by trying all available services and automatically selecting the cheapest valid one.
     d. **Create Local Order**: It creates an `orders` record in the database with all the calculated totals (subtotal, shipping, tax).
-    e. **Create GHN Shipping Order**: It calls the GHN API again (`createShippingOrder`) to register the shipment.
+    e. **Create GHN Shipping Order**: It calls the GHN API again (`createShippingOrder`) with the cheapest selected service to register the shipment.
 GHN returns a unique `ghn_order_code`.
     f. **Save GHN Code**: The `ghn_order_code` is saved to the local `orders` record.
-4.  **Clear Cart**: Once all shops' orders have been processed successfully, the user's cart is cleared.
+4.  **Clear Processed Items from Cart**: Once all shops' orders have been processed successfully, the items that were just purchased are removed from the user's cart.
-5.  **Respond to User**: The API returns a summary of all the newly created orders.
+5.  **Respond to User**: The API returns a detailed summary of all the newly created orders, including the items in each.

 ## API Endpoints

 ---

-### 1. Create Order from Cart (Checkout)
+### 1. Create Orders from Items (Checkout)

 -   **Endpoint:** `POST /order/create`
 -   **Description:** The main endpoint to initiate the checkout process.
-It converts the user's cart into one or more orders.
+It takes a specific list of items and converts them into one or more orders based on the shops they belong to.
 -   **Auth:** Required (JWT).
 -   **Request Body:**
     ```json
     {
-      "userId": 1,
       "shipping_address_id": 1,
       "note": "Please call before delivering.",
-      "payment_method": "cod"
+      "payment_method": "cod",
+      "items": [
+        { "variant_id": 1, "quantity": 2 },
+        { "variant_id": 10, "quantity": 1 }
+      ]
     }
     ```
 -   **Response (200):**